Mytheon/pokemon-first-edition/README.md

 - Starter Pokemon choice was also solved in Yellow where NPCs will give you one of each starter throughout the game, so we did that too.
 The NPCs are mostly the same aside from sprite differences in RBY.
-- Eevelutions were handled in Let's Go Pikachu/Eevee, where you can find wild Eeevees on Route 17, so we added them there with a low 1% encounter rate
+- Eevelutions were handled in Let's Go Pikachu/Eevee, where you can find wild Eeevees on Route 17, so we added them there with a low 1% encounter rate.
 - The fossil Pokemon is chosen at Mt Moon and then the nerd takes the other one and stays there forever.
 I assumed he eventually finds another one he doesnt need, so after beating the Elite Four you can go find the other fossil back in the same location.